 “I know what you are saying, but could you slow down?
 You are so hard to understand.”

 The pilot looked down to the old lady as she shrugged with a grin.
 “Hmph.”

-The old lady waddled off mumbling under her breath as the Pilot stood facing her.
-The old lady turned and sat down facing the pilot.
+The old lady waddled off, mumbling under her breath as the Pilot stood facing her.
+The old lady turned and sat down, facing the pilot.
 She swung her feet and patted her knees as she smiled sweetly at the pilot.
 The pilot stared back, although she was not sure why.
-Eventually a sudden crashing sound sent the pilot leaping into the air.
+Eventually, a sudden crashing sound sent the pilot leaping into the air.
 She dropped to the floor and instinctively reached for her hip pistol.
 But she stopped short as she watched the old lady laugh uncontrollably.
-The pilot scrunched up her face in frustration, turning back to the window she looked out to see the flaming wreck that was the parked ship.
-The pilot leant close to the window and looked at the remains of the wreckage.
+The pilot scrunched up her face in frustration; turning back to the window, she looked out to see the flaming wreck that was the parked ship.
+The pilot leaned close to the window and looked at the remains of the wreckage.

-The pilot groaned and pinched between her eyes as she took a moment to descipher what the old lady had said.
+The pilot groaned and pinched between her eyes as she took a moment to decipher what the old lady had said.